Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Or maybe you enjoy tailgating and want a way that you can enjoy the game, including the atmospheric sounds from the game, without having the noise from the generator drowning it out.

-Generac have been making generators since the 1950s, and have become a firm favourite for many.
+Generac has been making generators since the 1950s, and has become a firm favorite for many.
 They might be less well-known than Yamaha or Hyundai, but the Generac iQ2000 portable inverter generator is one of the most popular choices on Amazon, and for good reason.

 But first, let’s take a look at the main pros and cons of this generator.

 Generac iQ2000 Inverter Generator at a Glance